-The EcoFellowship Program is a one-year paid fellowship position to work with CET staff and other EcoFellows to carry out community outreach, school education, and other activities related to climate action initiatives and educational programming in western Massachusetts.
+The EcoFellowship Program is a one-year paid fellowship position to work with CET staff and other EcoFellows to carry out a range of activities related to climate action initiatives and educational programming in western Massachusetts.

 The EcoFellowship Program is supported by: